sloanm/aws-webserver-mini-project/readme.md

 # Mini Project

-Utilizing Terraform infrastructure ias code to provision new AWS resources and configure a web server.
+Utilizing Terraform infrastructure as code to provision new AWS resources and configure a web server.

 ## Getting Started